hyosung11/Launch-School/Courses/journal.md

 15:34 I worked successfully on a few 7 kyu string problems.
 I'm going to take a break and then go back to the Big List of 109 Interview Problems.

 19:16 Finished the next regex chapter.

+20:36 I have to keep going when I get stuck.
+I couldn't unstick myself with "Delete a Digit".